ENGN2912B-2018/MTS-A/README.md

 ```
 4. Run `mainExecutable` created in the `build` directory.

-Note that Windows does not support X11 forwarding nor has this project been tested for Windows.
+Note that Windows does not support X11 forwarding nor has this project been tested on Windows.

 ## Project Structure
 Source code is kept in the `src` directory.
-- image folder contains the main image class used for image processing (read, write) and image compression (parallelized discrete cosine transform, quantization, zigzag scan).
+- Image folder contains the main image class used for image processing (read, write) and image compression (parallelized discrete cosine transform, quantization, zigzag scan).
-- algorithm folder contains the code for statistical analysis (MSE and PSNR analysis) and Huffman coding (build Huffman tree, encode and decode).
+- Algorithm folder contains the code for statistical analysis (MSE and PSNR analysis) and Huffman coding (build Huffman tree, encode and decode).
-- client folder contains
+- Client folder contains
-- gui folder contains
+- GUI folder contains
-- server folder contains
+- Server folder contains

 ## Results and Conclusions